mnxenakis/NaVCh_Scaling/README.md

 	3rvy_topologies.txt
 	3rvy_Preparation_Report.txt

 These files contain all relevant information and may be used for further analysis.
+They are available at \url{https://doi.org/10.5281/zenodo.14617204} and \url{https://doi.org/10.5281/zenodo.14628099} for a collection of 71 and 50 NaVCh protein molecules of prokaryotic and eukaryotic origin, respectively.

 Note that executing:

 	Methods.InformationProfile(PLOT = True)       # Generate the information profile

 plots interesting scaling NaVCh characteristics such as the cumulative atom number, the hydropathic dipole field, and the atomic hydropathic energy.

 # Voltage-gated sodimum Channel Protein Molecule Statistical Summary